gdsbook/book/notebooks/10_clustering_and_regionalization.md

-While we must remember our earlier caveat about how irregular polygons can baffle our visual intuition, a closer visual inspection of the cluster geography suggests a clear pattern: although they are not identical, both clusterings capture very similar overall spatial structure.
-Furthermore, both solutions slightly violate Tobler's law, since all of the clusters have disconnected components.
+While we must remember our earlier caveat about how irregular polygons can baffle our visual intuition, a closer visual inspection of the cluster geography suggests a clear pattern: although they are not identical, both clustering solutions capture very similar overall spatial structure.
+Furthermore, both solutions slightly violate Tobler's law in the sense all of the clusters have disconnected components.
 The five multivariate clusters in each case are actually composed of many disparate geographical areas, strewn around the map according only to the structure of the data and not its geography.
 That is, in order to travel to